 Two counsellors are assigned to each cabin group and will live in cabin with campers throughout the entire session.
 As a group, campers and staff plan engaging cabin activities, eat meals together and will embark on a cabin out-trip adventure solidifying their bond.

 Each day, campers and counsellors participate in programs planned specifically for their cabin groups.
 These programs are age appropriate and consist of programming from across all of the activity areas at John Island Camp.
 Campers will also participate in camp traditions such as Evening Programs, Theme Days and Colour Wars!

 Out-Trips are an important part of the John Island Camp experience.
 During each Youth Camp session, every cabin will have the chance to participate in an out-trip adventure.

-Campers will participate in a trip preparation session to learn what they need to pack and how to set up their tents before heading out on trip.
-If the group will be canoeing, they will take an additional mandatory canoe session prior to heading out.
-While on trip, campers will learn care for the natural environment and up to date methods of wilderness travel and camping.
+Campers will participate in trip preparation sessions to learn what they need to pack, how to set up equipment, and about leave no trace principles before heading out on their trip.
+If the group will be canoeing, they will participate in additional canoeing sessions prior to their departure.
+While on trip, campers learn to care for the natural environment and various methods of wilderness travel and camping.